CPTRICODEV/MultiAi-Python/README.md

 ## Getting Started

-To get started with MultiAi - Python, you will need to install the required packages.
+To use MultiAi - Python, you will need to install the required packages and set your - [OpenAi](https://beta.openai.com/account/api-keys) API key up, in the *MultiAi.py* file

 ### Prerequisites